-We have not been engaged or undertaken to review the accuracy, completeness or sufficiency of the official statement or other offering material relating to the Bonds (except to the extent, if any, stated in the official statement), and we express no opinion relating thereto (excepting only the matters set forth as our opinion in the official statement).
+We have not been engaged or undertaken to review the accuracy, completeness or sufficiency of the official statement or other offering material relating to the Bonds (except to the extent, if any, stated in the official statement), and we express no opinion relating thereto (excepting only the matters as set forth in our opinion in the official statement).

-We have examined Article VIII, Sections 7 and 16, of the Constitution and the Acts and the proceedings with respect to the authorization of the Bonds, together with certain determinations made and the Resolutions adopted by the Issuing Officials pursuant to the authority vested in them by the Acts.
+We have examined Article VIII, Section 7, of the Constitution and the Acts and the proceedings with respect to the authorization of the Bonds, together with certain determinations made and the Resolutions adopted by the Issuing Officials pursuant to the authority vested in them by the Acts.